2016 Davis Cup

 The 2016 Davis Cup was the 105th edition of the Davis Cup, a tournament between national teams in men's tennis.
 It was sponsored by BNP Paribas.
 From this season's tournament the deciding set of each match would be settled by a tiebreak at 6 games all rather than playing an advantage set until a player or a team were two games clear.
 Argentina won their first Davis Cup title, after 4 runner-up finishes, defeating Croatia in the final.
 Federico Delbonis defeated Ivo Karlović in the final match to give Argentina its first Davis Cup title, after a comeback from Juan Martín del Potro against Marin Čilić in the fourth match.

+Kosovo made its first appearance in the tournament.